sherpa/sherpa/docs/evaluation/regrid.rst

    >>> y2 = imdl(x[:-1], x[1:])
    >>> np.testing.assert_allclose(y1, y2, rtol=1e-2)

-The fact that the models are integrated across the bins mean that the results do not agree that closely in this case, which is why the relative tolerance is only 0.01 in the check above.
+The fact that the models are integrated across the bins means that the results do not agree that closely in this case, which is why the relative tolerance is only 0.01 in the check above.
 The results would be closer if the two grids had a common origin (e.g. if ``xgrid`` were